Mushymato/HaveMoreKids/README.md

 # Have More Kids (HMK)

-Mod that let you have more kids, unique kids, talkable and giftable kids, roaming NPC kids, and so on.
+A mod that let you have more kids, unique kids, talkable and giftable kids, roaming NPC kids, and so on.

 This mod's has features related to pregnancy and childbirth that will apply even if you don't have any content packs.
 These can be changed in-game via GMCM.

 ## Configuration

 - `Days Married`: Minimum number of days the player must be married before pregnancy can occur.
-Vanilla days is 7.
+Vanilla days is 7, only applicable to NPC spouse.
 - `Pregnancy Chance`: Changes chance for pregnancy to happen each night, when all other conditions are fufilled.
 - `Pregnancy Days`: Time until the child arrives after answering the pregnancy question.
 Vanilla days is 14, must be changed prior to answering the pregnancy question.
 - `Days until Baby`: Number of days until the newborn becomes a baby.
 Vanilla days is 13.